-The Division of Research and Federal Relations, Office of Research Security (ORS), Facility Security Manager (JSU Facility Security Officer (FSO), is required by the National Industrial Security Program or NISP to manage the security clearance application process.
+The Department of Information Technology, JSU Facility Security Officer (FSO), is required by the National Industrial Security Program or NISP to manage the security clearance application process.
 All commercial companies and organizations that have classified contracts or agreements with the U.S. Government are required to have an FSO for this purpose.
-This office handles all of the security requirements associated with classified contracts and contracts and agreements that have classified requirements.
-This includes obtaining/maintaining a security clearances, conducting the security education/training and awareness program as it pertains to classified information/material, facility visits; receiving/storing/dispersing classified material, security concerns, investigating security violations/infractions, and anything else that has to do with maintaining the security to perform classified work.
+This office handles all of the security requirements associated with classified contracts and agreements that have classified requirements.
+This includes obtaining/maintaining a security clearances, conducting the security education/training and awareness program as it pertains classified information material, facility to or visits: receiving/storing/dispersing classified material, security concerns, investigating security violations/infractions, and anything else that has to do with maintaining the security to perform classified work.